abbreviatedman/api-class/fundamentals-of-api-development/talks/rest-uniform-interface/index.md

 ---
 ## Nouns and Verbs

-The next piece of the puzzle is what's called an HTTP Verb.
+The next aspect of the language is what's called an HTTP verb.

-It's a part of each network request an app makes to an API.
+The HTTP verb a part of each network request an app makes to an API.
 The most common ones are:

 `GET` - "send me back resource(s)"
 `POST` - "create a new item in this resource collection"